Sheeted Clastic Dikes in the Megaflood Region

 Silt-sealed Cracks and Hydrofracture

 Sand-propped hydraulic fractures are used to stimulate oil and gas reservoirs, a procedure commonly known as "fracking".
 Fracturing is induced by shutting in a portion of the well, adding a proppant slurry (sand + water + chemicals), and using pumps to jack up the fluid pressure until the formation yields.
-When the rock surrounding the wellbore fails fluid-driven fractures propagate outward.
+When the rock surrounding the well bore fails fluid-driven fractures propagate outward.
 The pressurized proppant slurry fills the expanding fractures and holds them open, permitting hydrocarbons to flow back to the well.
 The network of propped fractures exponentially increases the surface area of a well.

 Unlike fracked formations at depths of hundreds to thousands of meters, the sediments that host the dikes are surficial deposits, unconsolidated and sandy that lack low-permeability layers that might act as a seal.
 Two key factors explain the formation of the dikes in Missoula flood deposits: high strain rate (rapid loading) and the rapid formation of silt skin walls on fracture walls (sealed pressure vessels).